hl2vr/hl2vr.github.io/_pages/manual.md

 ### Quick Reload

 This option is available to simplify the reloading process.
-(See the [Controls section](#reloading) for more detail on the default manual reloading procedure.)
 When Quick Reload is enabled, the player can press the Eject Magazine button then drop their weapon hand to their waist, pointed down to the ground.
 After a moment, the weapon will automatically reload the relevant ammo.
 Any unspent ammo in the previous magazine will be automatically recovered.

+(See the [Controls section](#reloading) for details on the default manual reloading procedure.)

 <br />